-8- Leonardo's unique labeling for the ventricles reflects the tremendous importance he accorded to the sense of vision, which he described as the window to the soul and the most important basis •••••• 1) of all experience 2) on which expen 3) ever to experience 4) on that is expen riencing the following question ns.
-Then mark your a inswer on your answer ody size, we find that an of only one-thousand ts eat their full body lth of its body weight each 1) absorption 2) equivalent 3) synonymy 4) shortage - , known by his distinctive urpose is to induce hearty 1) mercenary 2) unconscious 3) audacious 4) ludicrous the worst natural disas ster in memory destroyed countless businesses1) coinciding and jobs.
-2) annihilation 3) refubishing 4) precluding him. ve a rational debate with 1) boisterous 2) substantial 3) intransigent 4) indulgent 13- Since Kelly was s 1) meticulous 50, we asked 2) frugal her to proofread our 3) impulsive group's report.
-4) impetuous en I got the acceptance l to share the good n ty of Tehran that I sprinted 1) dexterity 2) improvisation 3) alacrity 4) avarice 15- Ted ar happened. ny allegations of his in nvolvement in the bar nk robbery that had just 1) refuted 2) suspended 3) confessed 4) deduced 16- The fact that some fish their offspring illustrates that these fish lack a nurturing instinct.
-1) mitigate 2) devour 3) withdraw 4) pursue 17- Because the company was forced to recall the faulty product and stop distribution, it soon had of useless inventory.
-1) a recession 2) a denial 3) an abundance 4) an aptitude 18- Walters cannot b e sent to jail now; we still have no . proof that he was at the scene of the crime.
+Directions: Select the answer choice (1), (2), (3), or (4) that could best complete the blank in the following questions.
+Then mark your answer on your answer sheet.

+9- If we analyze food consumption based on body size, we find that ants eat their full body weight everyday while a whale eats the of only one-thousandth of its body weight each a whale eats the of only one-thousand ith of its body weight each day.
+1) absorption 2) equivalent 3) synonymy 4) shortage and costume, d circus, known by his ery, whose purpose is to 1) mercenary 2) unconscious 3) audacious 4) ludicrous 11- Besides destroyed countless l nes, the worst natur ral disaster in memory 1) coinciding 2) annihilation 3) refubishing 4) precluding 12- Jeff was so him. in his view that it was impossible to ha ve a rational debate with 1) boisterous 2) substantial 3) intransigent 4) indulgent 13- Since Kelly was s 1) meticulous 2) frugal group's report.
+4) impetuous en I got the acceptance le to share the good ne ty of Tehran that I sprinted 0 2) improvisation 4) avarice 15- Ted any allegations of his involvement in the bank robbery that had just happened.
+1) refuted 2) suspended 3) confessed 4) deduced 16- The fact that some fish their offspring illustrates that these fish lack a nurturing instinct.
+8 2) devour 3) withdraw 4) pursue 17- Because the company was forced to recall the faulty product and stop distribution, it soon had of useless inventory.
+1) a recession 2) a denial 3) an abundance 4) an aptitude 18- Walters cannot be sent to jail now; we still have no proof that he was at the scene of the crime.
 1) demonstrative 2) conclusive 3) redundant 4) immaterial

-19- Lord Astor's racing horses possess speed but not .....; they consistently lead at the start of a race and fall behind at the end.
+19- Lord Astor 's racing horses possess speed but not ; they consistently lead at the start of a ra ce and fall behind at the e end.
+1) elation 2) boldness 3) proximity 4) stamina 20- The regulat ions that ever ything has to comply v vith the relevant safety 1) evoke 2) contribute 3) vow 4) stipulate

-1) elation

-2) boldness

-3) proximity

-4) stamina

-20- The regulations ...... that everything has to comply with the relevant safety

-1) evoke

-2) contribute

-3) vow

-4) stipulate